General Education Program

 Five of these general education courses (or other courses) must fulfill these competencies:

 - One power and justice requirement

 - One quantitative requirement

 - One oral communication requirement

-- Two writing intensive course requirements (one of which must be taken in the sophomore year)
+- Two writing intensive course requirements (one of which must be completed by the end of the sophomore year)